Paganini (1989 film)

 Kinski Paganini, also known simply as Paganini, is a 1989 biographical film written, directed by and starring Klaus Kinski.
-Based on the life and career of composer and virtuoso violinist Niccolò Paganini, it was Kinski's final film before his death in 1991.
+Based on the life and career of composer and virtuoso violinist Niccolò Paganini, it was Kinski's only film as director as well as his final acting appearance before his death in 1991.

-The film also stars Kinski's young wife Debora Kinski and son Nikolai alongside him.
 Kinski felt that he and Paganini had led similar lives, and both gave "demonic" performances in their own fields that often sparked great controversy.

 Plot

 A biopic about the life of Niccolò Paganini, who many consider to be one of the greatest violinists who ever lived.